SolaceDev/solace-dev-codelabs/markdown/explore-dmr/explore-dmr.md

 * [Solace PubSub+ Getting Started](https://solace.com/products/event-broker/software/getting-started/)
 <br>

 This codelab will lay the groundwork for a Solace based Event Mesh by setting up a Dynamic Message Routing (DMR) link between two stand alone brokers.
 These brokers can be running in Docker or on Solace Cloud, in any cloud environment.
-Then we will explore how events are propogated across a DMR link.
+Then we will explore how events are propagated across a DMR link.
 Setup publishers and Subscribers to each of the brokers in our Event Mesh in order to see events publish to one broker be dynamically routed to the other brokers in our Event Mesh where there are active subscribers.

 ### Learning Objectives:
  ⬜️ Setup a DMR link between two Solace Brokers